brandinicole210/portfolio/README.md

 ## Projects
 ### [Bank Credit Risk: Classification](https://github.com/brandinicole210/bank-credit-risk)
-Utilize classification predictive modeling to predict the status of whether a borrower will default on a loan as well as gain an understanding of the most influential predictors of default.
+Utilize classification modeling to predict the status of whether a borrower will default on a loan as well as gain an understanding of the most influential predictors of default.
 Optimize and compare accuracy of logistic regression, decision tree and random forest models optimized with tuning for best hyperparameters.
 Most important features were checking, duration, credit history and coapplicant.
 [Click here](https://github.com/brandinicole210/bank-credit-risk) to learn more.

 ![Loan_Default](/assets/img/loan_default.jpg)